 As a sales manager, you need to have at-a-glance information that can show you whether or not your team is meeting their individual goals.
 The sales performance dashboard above is your one-stop-shop for sales insights.
 First, you can see whether or not your team is on track to meet their planned goals by looking at the sales target KPI.
 These insights can help you plan for the future, create polished sales reports, as well as identify if your sales team might need additional training.
 Using this sales dashboard template, you can gain an insight into how this sort of real-time sales monitoring can augment your operational management and improve your profit margins.

 Our first sales dashboard example enables you to drill down deeper into critical KPIs like average revenue per unit (ARPU), customer acquisition cost (CAC) and customer lifetime value (CLV).
 The average revenue per unit is a great benchmark of the average money generated across all sales; although this measure does not take into consideration the varying acquisition costs of different customers or products, it is a great overview snapshot of the average value amongst your various customers.
 Customer lifetime value is a sort of forecasting prediction, that indicates to you the worth of your customers over the entire future relationship with your customers.
+Having all this information on a comprehensive sales performance dashboard will only improve your departmental performance as well as sales results.

-The goal, of course, is to increase customer lifetime value and average revenue per unit or user/account, while cutting acquisition costs.
+That said, the goal, of course, is to increase customer lifetime value and average revenue per unit or user/account, while cutting acquisition costs.
 It is business basics to attempt to maximise profits which can be generated from customers and revenue returns per sale; however, this sales dashboard gives you the ability to quickly, easily and efficiently track and monitor changes in these indicators so you don’t miss a beat.
 It enables you to easily compare these important numbers and monitor if you are on the right track, and identify where you can make strategic changes to improve further.

 On top of the sales KPI dashboard, we depict an at-a-glance overview of critical sales numbers such as revenue, profit, and costs.
 We have set targets and comparisons to the previous time period to get a more detailed view if the department will reach its goals, or the set strategy and tasks need additional adjustments.
 By having current and previous data on a single screen, every manager can get a complete perspective on sales processes and dig deeper into numbers needed for sustainable business development.